-- 1. A method of improving a spectral image, comprising; - reconstructing a high-resolution panchromatic image based upon energy integration data from energy integrating detectors; - reconstructing at least one low-resolution spectral image based upon spectral energy data from photon counting detectors; and - pansharpening at least the one low-resolution spectral image using the high-resolution panchromatic image to generate a high-resolution spectral image as a pansharpened image.
+- 1. A method of improving a spectral image, comprising; reconstructing a whole high-resolution panchromatic image based upon energy integration data from energy integrating detectors; - reconstructing at least one whole low-resolution spectral image based upon spectral energy data from photon counting detectors; and - pansharpening at least the one whole low-resolution spectral image using the whole high-resolution panchromatic image to generate a high-resolution spectral image as a pansharpened image, wherein a first flux rate of X ray entering the photon counting detectors is lower than a second flux rate of X ray entering the energy integrating detectors.